 I originally found my inspiration for these little nests in this Country Living article for papier-mâché bird’s nests.
 I thought it would be a great craft to do with my kids using some of the massive amounts of construction we have in our home.
 My children had a lot of fun making a big gooey mess.

 They were very surprised to see that they had actually created little bird’s nests.
-Very cute for Easter!
+They turned out to be very cute for Easter too!

 - Construction paper